Don't let the sihouette look of this nude fool you, for we all know Rembrandt could paint better than that.

 Size 126cm x 151cm

-Well, just maybe the way that he painted her was for his eyes only along with a few others who might have known or had eyes simular to his own who could see what he was trying to do.
+Well, just maybe the way that he painted her was for his own eyes along with a few others who might have known or had eyes simular to his own who could see what he did in this painting.
+This painting was meant to hang in a obscured lighting area for better viewing of the suject matter.

-This painting was attributed to an unknown Dutch artist by a Los Angles Museum and was traced back coming across the oregon trail, and it was considered to be antique in the early 1800's with some provenance that has been lost over the years.
-The painting I believe had hung in Rembrandt's art studio for over 20 years after he evidentially had given it away to his Lordship, the most gracious, Mr. Constantijn Huygens.
-This was a gift for him for obtaining Rembrandt a commission from the stadtholder himself of the United Provinces.
-Rembrandt received this commission in 1634 for the three theme paintings on the passion of Christ, and it took over four years in finishing them for delivery.
+This painting was attributed to an unknown Dutch artist by a Los Angles Museum some years back and was traced coming across the oregon trail, and it was considered to be antique in the early 1800's with some provenance that has been lost over the years.
+The painting I believe had hung in Rembrandt's art studio for over 20 years after he evidentially had given it away to his Lordship, the most gracious Mr. Constantijn Huygens.
+This was a gift for him for obtaining Rembrandt a commission from the Stadtholder himself of the United Provinces.
+Rembrandt received this commission in 1634 for the three theme paintings on the passion of Christ, and it took over four years in finishing them for delivery to the Stadtholder Frederick Henry.

 Mean while, Frederick Henry would not let Huygens have a moments peace, the Amsterdam Burgomaster, not until he received these three commissions.
 Needless to say, Huygens had Rembrandts gift returned immediately even before he unpacked it from the wood crate that it was delivered in.
 He told him that he didn't need any favors from him, and he damn sure wasn't doing him any more!